Peanut Flour Energy Balls Recipe

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Learn how to make low-fat Peanut Butter Powder Balls!
+Learn how to make low-fat Peanut Flour Energy Balls!

 The recipe is super easy to make, and each piece has over 5 grams of protein and about 100 calories.

-You will need 7 ingredients in total – 4 for the peanut balls, and 3 more for the chocolate cover.
+You will need 7 ingredients in total – 4 for the peanut flour energy balls, and 3 more for the chocolate cover.

 You can even use coconut flakes, or cocoa powder, instead of the chocolate layer, or mix it up as I will do.
 Now, let’s begin!

-You need to soak 150g of dates in hot water for about 10-15 minutes.
-Drain them good, and then they will be ready to go!
+Dates – You need to soak 150g of dates in hot water for about 10-15 minutes.
+Drain them well, and then they will be ready to go!

-As the peanut balls will be quite sticky, we will add about 2 spoons of coconut flour.
+Coconut flour – The peanut balls will be quite sticky, so we will add about 2 spoons of coconut flour.

 - 150g dates (I used "mabroom")